Access info on COVID tests, vaccines, visitor policy, hospitalization data, and FAQs.

-If you drink cow's milk or eat dairy products that contain cow's milk while breastfeeding, the milk protein and sugars are passed on to your baby.
-Protein and sugars from cow's milk are also ingredients in most formulas.
-Some babies are sensitive to these proteins and sugars.
+If you drink or eat dairy products and are breastfeeding, the cow's milk protein is passed to your baby.
+Cow's milk protein is also an ingredient in most infant formulas.
+Some babies are sensitive to this protein.

 Author: Healthwise Staff